An active learning method for solving competitive multi-agent decision-making and control problems: Active learning procedure and main results

 Successively, by relying on the updated proxies for the agents' action-reaction mappings $\hat f_i$, the external entity chooses the next query point $\hat{\bs x}^{k+1}$ as the minimum norm strategy profile in the set $\mc M:\R^p\to2^{\Omega}$, $p \eqdef \sum_{i\in \mc N} p_i$, formally defined as:

 which contains all collective profiles that are the closest (according to the squared Euclidean norm, although different metrics could be used) to a fixed point of each $\hat f_i(\cdot, \theta_i^{k+1})$.
 This step is motivated by the notion of stationary action profile in Definition~\ref{def:stat_action}, which coincides with a fixed point of the stack of the agents' mappings, i.e., $x_i^\star = f_i(\bs x_{-i}^\star)$ for all $i\in \mc N$.
 Indeed, if $\hat f_i$ were exactly equal to $f_i$ and the minimum in~\eqref{eq:minimizers} were zero, any $\bs x^\star\in\mc M(\theta^{k+1})$ would be a stationary action profile.
 Note that, by referring to \eqref{eq:minimizers}, $\theta^{k+1}$ identifies the whole collection of parameters $\{\theta_i^{k+1}\}_{i\in\mc N}$ characterizing the surrogate mappings, which at every iteration represent the argument of the corresponding parameter-to-query mapping $\mc M(\cdot)$.
+In the spirit of the results developed in \S \ref{sec:preliminary_results}, the cost function in \eqref{eq:minimizers} then takes on the same role as the generic function $r(\cdot)$ in that section, thus establishing an immediate connection between \eqref{eq:minimizers} and the point-to-set mapping $\mc M(\cdot)$ defined in Lemma~\ref{lemma:convexity_fk}.